SirVheod/scenario_runner/WinterSim_Readme.txt

 Enables autopilot

 --c
-Enables constant velocity (25 km/h)
+Enables constant velocity (~25 km/h)

 --fr [value]
 Updates all actor vehicles wheel physics friction value.
 This way we can simulate road iciness.
 Lower value means more slippery road.
 2.0 is default.

-If you want drive completely manually remove --a and --c arguments. python wintersim_muonio_control
+If you want to drive completely manually remove all arguments. python wintersim_muonio_control